Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## global\_job\_config

-The `global_job_config` property enables you to choose a set of configuration that is shared across the whole pipeline and define it in one place instead of having to repeat it in every task separately.
+The `global_job_config` property enables you to choose a set of configurations that is shared across the whole pipeline and define it in one place instead of having to repeat it in every task separately.